 The Judicial Council denying Licensee reasonable access to maintain and operate the System which results in decreased electricity production or other uncompensated damage to Licensee, and the Judicial Council fails to compensate Licensee within one hundred and eighty (180) calendar days of being invoiced for the loss.

-A termination of the SPPA as a consequence of a default by the Judicial Council (which shall constitute a default by the Judicial Council hereunder) or LICENSEE (which shall constitute a default by Licensee hereunder).
+A termination of the SPPA as a consequence of a default by the Judicial Council (which shall constitute a default by the Judicial Council hereunder) or Licensee (which shall constitute a default by Licensee hereunder).

 A Party makes an assignment or any general arrangement for the benefit of creditors; files a petition or otherwise commences, authorizes or acquiesces in the commencement of a proceeding or cause of action under any bankruptcy or similar law for the protection of creditors, or has such petition filed against it and such petition is not withdrawn or dismissed within twenty (20) Business Days after such filing; otherwise becomes bankrupt or insolvent (however evidenced); or is unable to pay its debts as they fall due.

-An event of default by the Judicial Council pursuant to any Senior Security Document that results in Licensee or Licensee losing such access or other rights under this SLA as are reasonably necessary for Licensee or Licensee to operate and maintain the System and continue to perform their obligations, and exercise their rights, under the SPPA or this SLA.
+An event of default by the Judicial Council pursuant to any Senior Security Document that results in Licensee losing such access or other rights under this SLA as are reasonably necessary for Licensee to operate and maintain the System and continue to perform their obligations, and exercise their rights, under the SPPA or this SLA.

 Notice of Default.
 The non-defaulting Party shall provide the defaulting Party written notice of any alleged default hereunder, and such notice shall describe the alleged default.
 If Licensee is the defaulting party, Licensee shall be responsible for giving any Lender a copy of the notice of default; Licensee’s failure to give such notice to any Lender shall not invalidate non-defaulting Party’s notice of default.